 The idea, typically speaking is that you place three nodes throughout your home, and if one were to go down, the remaining nodes would automatically work to keep your connection up and running.
 This is coverage that most of us tech types have dreamed of for years!

-Check out this video for a good solid explanation on Mesh Wifi networks.
+Check out this video for a good solid explanation of these new Wifi networks.

 You’ll never hear me tell someone they should just go buy a wireless router again.
 In this day and age, you need something that can effectively cut out all the noise and give you the perfect coverage with the perfect speed in any room of your house.